By Christopher Laird Simmons

 For book releases, it’s often wise to post a “book summary” at the end of the release comprising the name of the publisher, the author, the book title, the ISBNs and related format (such as hardcover, 250pp), and publication date.
 This is also similar to what Amazon.com puts at bottom of the book page on their site.

-UPDATE: if you wish to link to your book on Amazon, one trick is to use the “shortcode” from the share options which are often found above the shopping cart/one-click box top right of the book page on their site.
+If you wish to link to your book on Amazon, one trick is to use the “shortcode” from the share options which are often found above the shopping cart/one-click box top right of the book page on their site.
 For example, if you were to click the email page to someone, it would show you the short URL.
-The shortcode is a short version of the URL link to your book page, in place of the very long URL found at top of the web browser. -cs
+The shortcode is a short version of the URL link to your book page, in place of the very long URL found at top of the web browser.

 By following the guidelines in this article, you should be able to compose and submit a proper release, which fits the criteria of what editors are looking for.
 This will ensure your best chance of getting the invaluable free publicity, which only the print and electronic media outlets can provide.

-Example Press Release:
+Example Press Release

 FOR IMMEDIATE RELEASE